melissamelissa20032003/PRODIGY_DS_02_v2/README.md

 </br>
 Potential issues:

--We'll want to convert income into the same units as expenditure.
+- We'll want to convert income into the same units as expenditure.</br>
--Both dependents and age are flagged as problematic so we should take special note of those columns.
+- Both dependents and age are flagged as problematic so we should take special note of those columns.</br>
--months might be more useful if we converted it to the same units as age.
+- months might be more useful if we converted it to the same units as age.</br>